keboola/connection-docs/transformations/snowflake-plain/index.md

 For more information on how **Read-Only input mapping** works, visit the [link](/transformations/mappings/#read-only-input-mapping).
 Buckets in Snowflake are represented by schemas.
 You can find all available schemas for your account by calling `SHOW SCHEMAS IN ACCOUNT;`.
 Each schema represents a bucket.
+However, **Read-Only Input Mapping** do not access alias tables, because technically it is just a reference to an existing schema.
 In the case of a linked bucket, the schema is available in another database, i.e. to access this linked bucket you have to include the database name of the project from which the bucket is linked.
 For example your bucket `in.c-customers` is linked from bucket `in.c-crm-extractor` in project 123.
 You then need to reference the tables in the transformation like this: `"KEBOOLA_123"."in.c-crm-extractor"."my-table"`.
 For transformation code development, it's easiest to create a workspace with **Read-Only input mapping** enabled and check in the database directly to find the correct database and schema names.